 Reported to have taken place in Happy Valley-Goose Bay, Labrador, sometime between 1903 and 1913, the encounter primarily centered around a family by the name of Michelin.
 This family would go on to claim that after the first encounter involving their young daughter, the creature would stick around in their lives for nearly two years before moving on.

 The following information about the creature forever known as The Traverspine Gorilla comes from the 1933 book “True North”, the autobiography of author Elliot Merrick.

 In his book, Merrick tells of leaving his job and home in New Jersey to live and work in the remote communities of Labrador.
-While only 24 at the time and working as an unpaid volunteer, Merrick documented his experiences working with trappers, traders, and the local Native Americans.
+While only 24 at the time and working as an unpaid volunteer, Merrick documented his experiences working with trappers, traders, and the local First Nations People.
 During his stay in Labrador, Merrick collected a variety of stories regarding life in the vast, unforgiving Canadian wilderness at the time.
 But one story manages to stick out above all the others, the story involving the bigfoot.